eriicafes/tmpl/README.md

 Tmpl makes go templates composable, easy to work with and predictable, suitable for rendering pages with layouts or rendering page partials with frameworks like [htmx.org](https://htmx.org).

-Tmpl only organizes the way you load [go templates](https://pkg.go.dev/html/template).
+Tmpl organizes the way load [go templates](https://pkg.go.dev/html/template) and provides some essential template funcs and patterns.

 Tmpl provides first-party support for [Vite](https://vite.dev).
 See [Vite integration](vite/README.md) section.